-Amazin is a recognised global LGBTQ advocate and thought leader.
+Amazin is a recognised global LGBTQ advocate and cultural change leader.
 She has addressed audiences from fortune 500 companies, governments around the world and international organisations such as United Nations and The Prince's Trust.
 Through her conversations, panel discussions and Q&As, Amazin shares her personal journey of homelessness to becoming one of the most visible and influential LGBTQ activist's in the world.

-Her work as an author, athlete, advocate and storyteller enables her to accessibly contextualize her experiences as an openly out Asian woman with her audience to live more authentically.
+Her work as an advocate, global ambassador, athlete, writer and storyteller enables her to accessibly contextualize her experiences as an openly out Asian woman with her audience to live more authentically.

 Amazin speaks about the power of storytelling and encourages an intersectional approach to critically engage with her audience with our shared lived experiences.